 - Seventy percent of those patients who aren’t eligible for thrombolytic therapy fail to receive PCI, the only other option to restore blood flow to blocked arteries.

 Risk Factors and Heart Attack Prevention

 There are some risk factors that cannot be changed such as race, sex, age, and family history.
 However, there are things you can do to try to lower your chances of having a heart attack.

 - Manage your blood pressure.
-Learn more about knowing and managing your blood pressure numbers on the High Blood Pressure webpage.
+Learn more about knowing and managing your blood pressure numbers by visiting About High Blood Pressure.

 - Manage your cholesterol levels.
-For more information, visit the American Heart Association's Control Your Cholesterol.
+For more information, visit the American Heart Association's What is Cholesterol.

 - Manage your diabetes.
 People with diabetes can lower their risk of stroke by controlling their blood glucose, blood pressure and cholesterol. .

 - Take all of your medications as prescribed.

 - Attend your follow up appointments as scheduled.

 - American Heart Association: What is a Heart Attacks